tjakobsen90/ctftime-discordbot/README.md

-A simple bot that queries ctftime's upcoming events and posts them in Discord.
+A simple bot that queries ctftime's upcoming events (RSS) and posts them in Discord.

 I use cron to run the script:
 ```